gearglow/ReptiliaWithATwist/The List - Notes.md

 - How to neutralize dementors: sink them.
 They cause everything around them to freeze, so they'll end up encasing themselves in ice.

+- Elysia gets Luna and Hermione dragonhide jackets and boots like hers and Robbie's.
+Luna gets Australian Opal-Eye, and Hermione gets Chinese Fireball.

 ## Characters